 Now we come to the question that everyone's been waiting for.
 Can you turn a decent profit with a crypto saving account?
 The short and simple answer is yes, especially if you deposit your funds into a high-yield crypto savings account.

 That said, you'll receive the yield in the cryptocurrency of your choice.
 In other words, if what you're most concerned about is generating revenue in a fiat currency such as the dollar, you may not reap the results you want with a crypto saving account.

 It's hard to beat the yields many cryptocurrency exchanges and platforms offer.
-These fantastic yields (upwards of 8.6 percent or more) on the USDC coin prove tempting even to the most skeptical of crypto users.
+These fantastic yields (up to 19 percent) on the USDC coin prove tempting even to the most skeptical of crypto users.

 Remember, there's a very close parity between the US dollar and the USDC coin, making USDC an excellent asset to hold under the right circumstances.
 Nevertheless, sudden fluctuations in demand--particularly drops in demand for the USDC--could wipe out your initial investment and subsequent returns.
 Some crypto savings accounts like Outlet Finance and Linus don’t require consumers to hold any cryptocurrencies at all.
 Instead, investors may fund their wallets with US dollars and even receive interest in dollars.

 Yes, this sounds tempting on the surface.
 It even sounds like a means for circumnavigating the risks associated with cryptos.
 But these accounts come with the same risk profiles as other crypto savings accounts.